concord-consortium/lab-interactives-site/developer-doc/docker.md

 1. `docker-compose build`
 2. `docker-compose up`

-Once the container is running, you can open a second terminal and run:
+Once the container is running you will find it at: http://labinteractives.docker

+You can open a second terminal and run:

     docker exec -ti <container_name> /bin/bash